Connaught Type D: Overview

-V10 Engine
+Powertrain

-The Type D had a unique 2.0-litre narrow-angle V10 engine with its cylinder banks set a 22.5 degrees.
-The narrow angle allows the engine to use a single cylinder head, much like Volkswagen's popular VR6 engines and Lancia's narrow-angle V4 engines.
+The Type D was originally said to use a unique all-aluminium 2.11-litre naturally-aspirated narrow-angle V10 engine with a narrow bank angle of 22.5 degrees.
+The narrow angle allows the engine's two banks to both share the same single cylinder head, like Volkswagen's VR6 engines and Lancia's narrow-angle V4 engines.
+It had a compression ratio of 13.5:1, individual throttle bodies for each cylinder, and used a single overhead cam with two valves per cylinder and variable valve timing.